-Upon arrival at the school office, the parent completes an entry in the "sign-out" book, giving the time of and the reason for early dismissal.
+Upon arrival at the school office (on St. Teresa Drive), the parent completes an entry in the "sign-out" book, giving the time of and the reason for early dismissal.
 If returning to school after the appointment that day, the student reports to the school office to sign-in before returning to his/her classroom.